Skip to Content

 Bowling alleys may seem like a low-risk investment in terms of potential injury when compared to skating rinks or trampoline parks, but the risk is still there.

-Regardless of whether your patrons are seasoned professionals or complete amateurs, the risk of injury is ever-present, making liability insurance an absolute must.
-This, of course, is an additional cost to consider.
+Regardless of whether your patrons are seasoned professionals or complete amateurs, the risk of injury is ever-present, and protection is needed.
+As a business owner, you have to understand and know what needs protecting.
+Here are three areas of your business that make liability insurance an absolute must.

 How Much Does It Cost to Open a Bowling Alley?